 Entering the world of macro photography, you’ll face a surprisingly wide variety of lens choices as you continue researching one of the most challenging, yet rewarding genres of photography.

-Any of the lenses included below, as well as many others, are capable of producing high quality images.
+Any of the lenses included below, as well as many others, are capable of producing high-quality images.

-The choices below offer value, quality and impressive flexibility.
+The choices below offer value, quality, and impressive flexibility.
 There aren’t any poor selections here, but how you plan to use your new lens is critical.

 Best Overall | Tamron 90mm f/2.8 Di Macro 1:1 VC USD

 This 90mm EF mount selection features a 1:1 ratio for true-to-scale representation.
 Additionally, this focal length also works well with portraiture, adding to its value.
 The glass is coated to repel both water and fingerprints, as well as to reduce lens flares and other distortions.
-Their use of a circular aperture helps provide images captured with this lens an appealingly blurred background (bokeh).
+Their use of a circular aperture helps provide images captured with this lens with an appealingly blurred background (bokeh).

-It also features an image stabilization system paired with a silent, fast focusing motor with a floating glass design in a dust-resistant package.
+It also features an image stabilization system paired with a silent, fast-focusing motor with a floating glass design in a dust-resistant package.
 At this focal length, the minimum focusing distance is rated at 11.8 inches.
 It uses 62mm filters, has a 27-degree angle of view with full-size formats, and weighs 21.5 ounces.
 Tamron also includes a six-year warranty.

 Having a Tamron as the best overall option in a list of lenses for Canon users was not expected when this began, but as research continued it became clear it deserved it.
 You have to admit that’s a really nice lens for a great price.
 It’s why so many veteran photographers love Tamron.
 If nothing else, it shows how many options modern photographers enjoy.

-It’s a flexible, well regarded and affordably priced macro lens that’s right in the sweet spot of focal length, cost and capabilities.
+It’s a flexible, well-regarded, and affordably priced macro lens that’s right in the sweet spot of focal length, cost, and capabilities.

 Budget Option | Canon EF-S 35mm f/2.8 Macro IS STM

-This option may be budget friendly, but it’s not short on great features.
+This option may be budget-friendly, but it’s not short on great features.
 For example, this lens will give you built-in ring lighting with individual control over the left and right sides, as well over as the light’s intensity.

-While 35mm means you’ll have a closest focusing distance of roughly five inches, a challenge with some aspects of nature photography, the classic 35mm format also means it’s going to work well as a versatile option for a wide variety of other situations.
+While 35mm means you’ll have a close focusing distance of roughly five inches, a challenge with some aspects of nature photography, the classic 35mm format also means it’s going to work well as a versatile option for a wide variety of other situations.

 Also offering image stabilization and auto-focus systems, this choice weighs in at a mere 6.7 ounces and was engineered to be a compact addition to your gear bag.
 And for those who enjoy shooting video as well as macro photography, the focusing servos were designed with you in mind.
 They offer smooth, silent operation along with full-time manual focusing capabilities.